RicardoLMMatos/Ricardos-mediterranean-restaurant/README.md

 #### Typography

-I have have combined a classic type of font for the logo and Welcome message header to give the user a wlecoming feeling and more modern fonts for the headers and body to be user frindly.
+I have have combined a classic type of font for the logo and Welcome message header to give the user a welcoming feeling and more modern fonts for the headers and body to be user frindly.
 My preference for fallback font is serif.

 All fonts used are from Google :